nichcode/PAL/README.md

 ---

 ## Philosophy
+- PAL is a thin layer over the OS, not a framework or library.
+- Queries return the current platform state, reflecting any changes made through direct OS calls.
+- Developers are responsible for state tracking, caching, and event handling.
+- PAL enables cross-platform consistency while preserving full OS behavior and control.
+- Advanced users can build libraries or frameworks on top of PAL.
 - Minimal overhead (close to raw OS calls)
 - Explicit API (no hidden behavior or defaults)
 - Event system supporting both polling and callbacks